Development Guide

 ).

-First, provision a non-production environment in the cloud for remote testing.
+This initial stage is for provisioning a non-production environment in the cloud for remote testing and iteration.

 to target your development project.